Romern/syncMyMoodle/README.md

     "user": "", // RWTH SSO username
     "password": "", // RWTH SSO password
     "totp": "", // RWTH SSO TOTP "Serial Number", format: TOTP0000000A, see https://idm.rwth-aachen.de/selfservice/MFATokenManager
-    "basedir": "./", // The base directory where all your files will be synced to "cookie_file": "./session", // The location of the session/cookie file, which can be used instead of a password.
+    "totpsecret": "", // The TOTP Secret for your TOTP generator (optional) "basedir": "./", // The base directory where all your files will be synced to "cookie_file": "./session", // The location of the session/cookie file, which can be used instead of a password.
     "use_secret_service": false, // Use the Secret Service integration (see README), instead of a password or a cookie file.